even4void/aliquote/content/post/mixed-effect-approach-for-fitting-rasch.md

 Here is a short memo of common R notation for the main models used in psychometric research.

-- Item covariates, i.e. the linear logistic test model (LLTM) with ot without an added error term (which allows for imperfect predictions and seems more realistic in many situations).
+- Item covariates, i.e. the linear logistic test model (LLTM) with or without an added error term (which allows for imperfect predictions and seems more realistic in many situations).
 The general R syntax for this kind of model is `-1 + i1 + i2 + (1 | id)`, and the error term is added as `+ (1 | item)`, which means that we assume an homoscedastic effect.
 - Item partitioning, that is considering a multidimensional model instead of a single latent trait as in the RM.
 This means modifying the design matrix, $X$, so that it becomes a (P x I) x K matrix (in long format) with $K = I + K^\star$, where $K^\star$ is the number of binary item partition covariates.
 Of note, partition can correspond to a nesting or crossing structure.
 More importantly, "a multidimensional model for a crossed item design is not identified unless restrictions are imposed on the model.
 For example, the model is again identified if the correlations between the dimensions referring to different partitions are fixed to zero." (p.
 13) A model with two groups of items would read `-1 + item + (1 + i1 + i2 | id)`.
-- Person covariates, as commonly found in the latent rxegression Rasch model can be fitted easily, assuming two kind of covariance structure (homo- or heteroscedastic).
-The general syntax is `-1 + item + p1 + (1 | id)` (or `-1 + item + p1 + (-1 + p1 | id)`, under the heteroscedasticity asumption).
+- Person covariates, as commonly found in the latent regression Rasch model can be fitted easily, assuming two kind of covariance structure (homo- or heteroscedastic).
+The general syntax is `-1 + item + p1 + (1 | id)` (or `-1 + item + p1 + (-1 + p1 | id)`, under the heteroscedasticity assumption).
 - Person partitioning, also known as multilevel models when talking about nested structure.
 The syntax is rather simple: `-1 + item + (1 | id) + (1 | group)`.
 - Person-by-item covariates, which mainly concern differential effect functioning, local dependency models, and dynamic model.
 The latter is useful for modeling learning effect, for example.
 In all three cases, we need to build an "extended" design matrix.